exasol/release-droid/doc/design.md

 Needs: impl

 #### Retrieve GitHub Release Header from Release Letter

-`dsn~retrieve-github-release-header-from-release-letter~1`
+`dsn~retrieve-github-release-header-from-release-letter~2`

-RD extracts the GitHub release's title from the release letter.
+RD builds the GitHub release's title by concatenating the version and the header of the release letter.

 Covers: